zulip/zulip/zerver/webhooks/front/doc.md

 Front lets you manage all of your communication channels in one place, and helps your team collaborate around every message.
-Follow these steps to recieve Front notifications without leaving Zulip!
+Follow these steps to receive Front notifications without leaving Zulip!

 1. {!create-stream.md!}